We work with more than 700 different Summer Camps in America and they’re all a bit different from each other.

 Downtime at camp is a really important part of recharging your batteries.
 The number of days you’ll get off over the summer will depend on which Summer Camp in America you’re working at.

 In most cases though, you’ll get one full day off a week and two evenings a week off.
-This might not sound a lot, but it’s important to remember that you’re being paid to play all day!
+This might not sound a lot, but it’s important to remember that you’re being paid to teach fun activities you enjoy with awesome kids!

 Accommodation at most Summer Camps in America is relatively basic, though it can vary.